How to Remember Birthdays

 Never forget to reach out on someone’s special day.

-Thankfully, there are multiple approaches you can take to help you remember birthdays.
+Thankfully, there are multiple approaches you can take on how to remember birthdays.
 We’ll cover four approaches below.

 The Best Ways to Remember Birthdays